reclaimprotocol/reclaim-inapp-add-to-app-module/plugins/ios/README.md

 - An iOS device running iOS 13 or later
 - A Reclaim account and API key
-- A Reclaim verification URL
+- A Reclaim verification URL or atleast these credentials: app id, app secret, and provider id

 ## Example